shensim94/Java-Anti-Fraud-Demo/README.md

 ## About this project
 This is a RESTful API for validating and storing transactions.
-Users with MERCHANT roles can submit a transaction request, which can be evaluated to ALLOWED, PROHIBITED, or MANUAL PROCESSING depending on the heuristics implemented here, which includes transactions limits, transaction frequency, region checks, etc. Users with SUPPORT roles can override any types of transaction.
+Users with MERCHANT roles can submit a transaction request, which can be evaluated to ALLOWED, PROHIBITED, or MANUAL PROCESSING depending on the heuristics implemented.
+Heuristics consider properties such as transactions limits, transaction frequency, region, etc. Users with SUPPORT roles can override any types of transaction.

+## Technologies